Skip to Main Content

 You must use your UST email and password to authenticate into Hoopla (if your password is longer than 20 characters, you will need to change your UST password to fewer than 20 characters).
 You MUST use your UST email to create a separate Hoopla account.
 You can check out up to 7 titles per month.

-Due to high cost, access to Kanopy will be limited to faculty use and student research only.
-If you find a video in LibrarySearch that is from Kanopy and you need it for class, click the link and follow the instructions.
-In the future, if we are able to renegotiate a different price model we may be able to offer full access again.
+Due to high cost, we have limited access to Kanopy titles.
+Kanopy titles not available immediately can be requested by faculty to use for class or by students to do research only.
+If you find a video in LibrarySearch from Kanopy and you need it for class, click the link and follow the instructions.
+You will get a response within 2 business days.

 We have more than 14 streaming videos databases that also have excellent content.
 Explore this link.

-Faculty: if you have used titles from Kanopy to show in class and cannot find them, please contact the Music & Media Collections, email@example.com
+If you have any questions please contact the Music & Media Collections, email@example.com

 or 651-962-5447 for help.